detky/PowerArray/README.md

 	.Sort({ lastName: Sort.AscendingIgnoringCase});
 ```

 Both codes do exactly the same thing, but the second ist just much easier (at least for me :).
-It uses the **Where** and **Sort** PowerArray methods.
+It uses the **Where** and **Sort** PowerArray methods,

-That's what this library does: it simplifies your code.
+and is just a small example of what this library does: it simplifies your code.
 Makes it intuitive, more readable.
 Functional.

 **PowerArray** extends the Array prototype by adding additional features to work with arrays in a compact and intuitive way.